prikhi/hledger-stockquotes/README.md

 stack run -- --help
 ```

-Use the `-a` flag to pass in your API key and pass your journal file as
+Use the `-a` flag to pass in your API key and optionally pass the path to your
-positional arguments:
+journal file:

 ```
-stack run -- -a API_KEY accounting.journal
+stack run -- -a API_KEY -f accounting.journal
 ```

+If you omit the `-f` flag, the journal file will fallback to the value of the
+`LEDGER_FILE` environmental variable.
+If `LEDGER_FILE` is undefined, a fallback
+of `~/.hledger.journal` will be used.

-The output file will default to `prices.journal`.
-You can customize this with
+The output file defaults to `prices.journal`.
+You can customize this with the
-the `-o` flag.
-Note that the contents of the output file will be overwritten if
+`-o` flag.
+Note that the contents of the output file will be overwritten if the
-the file already exists.
+file already exists.

 By default, the application will limit itself to 5 API requests a minute, as
 specified by the AlphaVantage documentation.
 You can override this by using the
 `-n` flag.
+You can have the application print the dates and commodities it will
+fetch by passing the `--dry-run` flag.

 ## Manual Builds